-Note: Research on oral methods or oral approach is not accepted, the focus is on sign language organizations, schools, and websites- international signs are accepted
+Note: Research on oral methods or oral approach is not accepted, the focus is on sign language organizations, schools and websites- international signs are accepted

-Students will write a paper for each category (Deaf individuals and educational), summarizing the website and information.
+Students will write a paper for either category (Deaf individuals or educational), summarizing the website and information.
 The summary should be 1 to 2 pages long, size 12 font and double-spaced.
 The website link must be included in the paper.
-Due dates are shown on the Class Schedule.